gillianfloyd2001/head-first-java-cliffsnotes-example/chapter-2-A-Trip-to-Objectville/README.md

         - the main class your using like Dog, or Television; Something singular.

     Second class needs to a class that test the new class.
-        This is called a Tester class:
+  **Tester class**:

-            - which is where you put the main method and within your main method you create and access objects of your new class type.
+     - is where you put the main() method and within your main() method you create and access objects of your new class type.

-            The Tester class only has one job:
+    The Tester class has one job:
-                - this job is to try out the method and variable of your new object class type.
+        - to try out the method and variable of your new object class type.

-write the class: this it the first step
+### Writing the main class:

     ```java
     class Dog {